MichaelDSa/ThinkDataStructures/README.md

 Original solutions written in Java 5 (or 6?) provided by Allen Downey in: ThinkDataStructures/solutions

-The book & its projects is entirely enjoyable and lead to many areas I could pursue.
+The book & its projects was entirely enjoyable and lead to many areas I could pursue.

 Allen Downey's readme below:
 # ThinkDataStructures